Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 * Helm
 * Kubernetes CLI (kubectl)
 * mongoDB (only lab #1 requires this)
-* Github account and git tools
+* GitHub account and git tools